 Initiatives to ignite innovation

-Late last year, the HHS announced it would establish a public-private fund called the Kidney Innovation Accelerator to help spur new technology forward.
+In late 2017, the HHS announced it would establish a public-private fund called the Kidney Innovation Accelerator to help spur new technology forward.
 The fund will seed and accelerate “not just incremental improvements in treating kidney disease, but will foster real breakthroughs in dialysis and other treatments for kidney disease.”

 The VA and ASN launched the Kidney Innovation Summit after research revealed that a disportionate number of U.S. veterans are affected by kidney disease.
 According to the study, an estimated 16% have CKD and 13,000 veterans develop ESRD every year, representing nearly 10% of the dialysis population.
 The summit aimed to advance innovation for CKD and also “incentivize collaboration” between different sectors across health care with skin in the game, including innovators, payers, providers, and so forth.
 At the summit, “participants were charged with thinking deliberately about the unmet needs of people with CKD, and creating solutions to improve the way in which affected people lived their lives.”